 Pursuant to our Declaration of Trust and Bylaws, our business and affairs are managed under the direction of our board of trustees.
 Our board of trustees has the responsibility for establishing broad corporate policies and for our overall performance and direction, but is not involved in our day-to-day operations.
-Members of our board of trustees keep informed of our business by participating in meetings of our board of trustees and its committees, by reviewing analyses, reports and other materials provided to them and through discussions with Mr. Nordhagen, our executive chairman, Ms. Fischer, our president, chief executive officer and member of our board of trustees, and our other Named Executive Officers
+Members of our board of trustees keep informed of our business by participating in meetings of our board of trustees and its committees, by reviewing analyses, reports and other materials provided to them and through discussions with Ms. Fischer, our executive chair and former chief executive officer, Mr. Nordhagen, our vice chair and former executive chairman, Mr. Cramer, our president, chief executive officer, and a trustee nominee, and our other Named Executive Officers.

-In connection with their oversight of risk to our business, our board of trustees and the Audit Committee consider feedback from management concerning the risks related to our business, operations and strategies.
-The Audit Committee discusses and reviews policies with respect to our risk assessment and risk management, including guidelines and policies to govern the process by which risk assessment and risk management is undertaken, the adequacy of our insurance coverage, our interest rate risk management, our counter-party and credit risks, our capital availability and refinancing risks, and any cyber-security or environmental risks, if applicable.
-The Audit Committee also considers enterprise risk management.
-Management regularly reports to our board of trustees on our leverage policies, our asset acquisition process, any asset impairments and our compliance with applicable real estate investment trust ("REIT") rules and other regulations.
+In connection with their oversight of risk to our business, our board of trustees, the Audit Committee and the Finance Committee consider feedback from management concerning the risks related to our business, operations and strategies.
+The Audit Committee discusses and reviews policies with respect to our risk assessment and risk management, including guidelines and policies to govern the process by which risk assessment and risk management is undertaken, the adequacy of our insurance coverage, our interest rate risk management, our counter-party and credit risks, our capital availability and refinancing risks, and any cybersecurity or environmental risks, if applicable.
+The Audit Committee also considers enterprise risk management, and management regularly reports to the Audit Committee and our board of trustees regarding our risk assessment and risk mitigation activities.
+The Finance Committee discusses and reviews our hedging and swap policy and strategy.
+Management also regularly reports to our board of trustees and its committees on our leverage policies, our asset acquisition process, any asset impairments and our compliance with applicable real estate investment trust ("REIT") rules and other regulations.
 Members of our board of trustees routinely meet with management in connection with their consideration of matters submitted for the approval of our board of trustees and the risks associated with such matters.